Even if we offer a clean and quiet environment, we all have to deal with the eventuality of a death in our pets.

 Your test kit may not have the right test for a given pollutant.

-Water changes also remove fish waste, which decays and can cause a bacterial infection.
+Water changes also improve water quality by removing fish waste, which decays and can cause a bacterial infection.

 By adding fresh water to the aquarium you are giving your sick fish a better chance.